Engee documentation

 Yes

-# Velocity threshold — speed, when the entire rolling resistance force is transmitted to the rolling hub
+# Velocity threshold — the speed when the entire rolling resistance force is transferred to the rolling hub

 Details